fayejanelle/Cypress_FJAAninipot/README.md

 2. Ensure that Node JS in your machine or you can download it from (https://nodejs.org/en/download/current/)
 3. Ensure that Visual Studio Code is installed in your machine or you can download it from (https://code.visualstudio.com/download)
 4. Install Git (https://git-scm.com/downloads)
-5. Ensure that Git is enabled from the Visual Studio Code
+5. Ensure that Git is enabled and Cypress is installed in the Visual Studio Code
 6. Pull the codes from the solution repository (https://github.com/fayejanelle/Cypress_FJAAninipot)

 ## To run the automated tests: